 - Income—Poor, near-poor, and middle-income people compared with high-income people.vii

 - Education—People with less than a high school education and high school graduates compared with people with any college education.

 Gaps between priority populations and the reference group are characterized as growing larger, getting smaller, or not changing.
-This is done as part of the effort by HHS and AHRQ to provide information on where the Nation is——and is not—making progress in reducing disparities in health care.
+This is part of the effort by HHS and AHRQ to provide information on where the Nation is—and is not—making progress in reducing disparities in health care.